 YOU—Disabled person receive 100 percent of your benefit

-Under this arrangement, Social Security would be pay 300% of your total award.
+Under this arrangement, Social Security would pay 300% of your total award.
 (Your 100% + 50% for each of the 4 children equals 200%.
 100% + 200% = 300%) Since the maximum is between 150% and 180%, the children’s benefits would be decreased to well below 50% each and your benefit will remain unchanged to get the total family payout to within the acceptable range.

-What if the Disabled Person Passes Away?
+What If the Disabled Person Passes Away?

 Children may receive survivor benefits of up to 75 percent of the deceased parent’s benefit until they reach the age of 18 or 19 if they’re still in high school.